RelationalAI-oss/Rel_VSCode/README.md

-# Delve VSCode Extension
+# Rel VSCode Extension

 ## Features

-This package provides the basic syntax highlighting for the Delve language.
+This package provides the basic syntax highlighting for the Rel language.

 ## Create VSIX Package From Source